San Antonio Felony Lawyers

 Persistent and Creative Fighters on Your Side

 Felonies are no light matter to face, and our firm understands this.
-At The Law Office of Krause & Dailey, PLLC, we are a team of ethical and experienced attorneys who seek creative solutions to resolve your felony charges.
+At the Krause Law Firm, we are a team of ethical and experienced attorneys who seek creative solutions to resolve your felony charges.
 We strongly believe that it shouldn’t be so easy for the judicial system to convict a person wrongfully, and you can trust that we will put our knowledge and passion to use in your defense.

 What Is Considered a Felony?